froweb/fro-slider/README.md

 # fro-slider

-Fro-slider is fairly easy to implement into a project. it has no redundant features and is intuitive.
+Fro-slider is fairly easy to implement into a project. it has no dependencies, redundant features and is intuitive.

+## Demos

+coming soon ...

 ## Getting Started

 To install the slider, you can either manually download the repository (https://github.com/froweb/fro-slider) or use npm:

 ```
-$ npm install --save fro-slider
+$ npm install fro-slider --save
 ```

 Add the css file to the <head> section of your HTML.
 Then you need to apply the slider HTML code in the right place of your page.
 The result should look something like this: